Citation for this page in APA citation style. Close

 The irony is that Epicurus had the same goal.
 His swerve was simply to deny the causal chain of strict Democritean determinism, while also preserving human autonomy from intervention by the gods.

-So Cicero, blinded perhaps by his distaste for Epicurean philosophy, and perhaps because Lucretius connected the swerve too closely with human freedom and will, misled philosophers for centuries who argue that Epicurean free will involves chance directly in the decision, that for every free action there is a serve of the atoms in the mind - "one swerve = one decision."
+So Cicero, blinded perhaps by his distaste for Epicurean philosophy, and perhaps because Lucretius connected the swerve too closely with human freedom and will, misled philosophers for centuries who argue that Epicurean free will involves chance directly in the decision, that for every free action there is a swerve of the atoms in the mind - "one swerve = one decision."

 This is the same mistake as trying to identify a single quantum event in the brain as responsible for a free action.